RAF Valley's search and rescue team is busiest in UK

 Their work includes rescuing people in difficulty, as well as transferring seriously ill patients to hospital.

-Paying tribute to the Anglesey members, Group Capt Mackmin, said: "The harsh, protracted winter that lasted from January through to early April saw C Flight complete not only a higher than average number of rescues, but was also accomplished in some of the worst weather conditions Snowdonia has seen for many years."'All weathers'
+Paying tribute to the Anglesey members, Group Capt Mackmin, said: "The harsh, protracted winter that lasted from January through to early April saw C Flight complete not only a higher than average number of rescues, but was also accomplished in some of the worst weather conditions Snowdonia has seen for many years."

 On the UK's six search and rescue helicopter units and three RAF mountain rescue teams, she said: "I'm incredibly proud of all the men and women under my command who go out by day and night, in all weathers, united with one common aim - the preservation of life."